Janice Smith, Ph.D. CCC/SLP

 - CD 481 Normal Speech and Language Development

-- CD 504 Seminar in Child Language
+- SLP 504 Seminar in Child Language

 Autism | Resilience | Problem Solving | Evidence-Based Practice

 I strive to utilize a diversity of teaching strategies to help my students achieve their goals.
-By engaging my classes in small group and whole class discussions, role plays, debates, independent studies, and inventive projects, we will build energy, enthusiasm, and passion that will carry us through the material and into real life applications.
+By engaging my classes in small group and whole class discussions, role plays, debates, independent studies, and inventive projects, we will build energy, enthusiasm, and drive that will carry us through the material and into real life applications.
 By cultivating an environment of mutual respect and security where all students are free of the fear of rejection and criticism, we will enable each other to express opinions, and thoughts that deepen our learning experiences.
 Finally, by understanding that students are individuals who have different interests, different motivations, and different learning styles, I endeavor to create a classroom that is dynamic in presentations, relationships, and experiences.